 WordPress has a lot of unused CSS that needs to be optimized.
 Regarding this issue, most plugin refinements cause the website to crash.

-Don’t be afraid to test what works for your website.
-I usually use “on-user interaction.”.
-Users can ignore stylesheets by entering the URL or path of CSS files that shouldn’t be removed.
+On-user interaction is the safest way to load unused CSS after rendering used CSS for other average and dynamic sites.
+I usually like the initial view.
+You can ignore stylesheets by entering the URL or path of CSS files that shouldn’t be removed.

 4. Simple Font Adjustments